-The Billy Arjan Singh trophy and cheque for Rs .50,000 was awarded to Shri Uday Pratap Singh, a young forest guard who has done a very good job in his range.
+The Billy Arjan Singh trophy and cheque for Rs .50,000 was awarded to Shri Rajpal Singh, a ranger from the Sonaripur South area on the 8th of October 2024

 As forest degradation in the catchment areas continues and rivers get silted, natural channels follow the gradient and change course.
 In the area around Tiger Haven Wildlife Centre, this is causing significant damage to grazing lands and to adjacent farm lands.
 The original river flowed along the northern boundary till silting forced it to change course upstream.